josiahjohnston/eia_scrape/README.txt

 Desired datasets:
 * Plant- and unit-level characteristics (EIA-860)
   - Technology, location, capacity, and other key characteristics
-  - Minimum level of aggregation.
-This outputs are not ment to be used for unit commitment modeling
+  - Maximum level of plant aggregation.
+This outputs are not ment to be used for unit commitment modeling, and consumption/generation data from the EIA923 form is specified per plant and prime mover, NOT per unit
 * Monthly net electricity production and capacity factor (EIA-923)
   - Hydro plants: Historical output for as many years as practical
   - Wind and solar plants: Historical output could be useful for reality